ryanrodemoyer/git-evangelism/outline.md

             `start git difftool <path/to/file>`
 * Commit History
    * `git log`
+* Stashes
+   * Use a `stash` when you need to save off local modifications to do something else (ex. apply changes to a different branch, work on something totally different, try a different idea, etc.).
+   * Creating a stash will take all changes from "Working Tree" (files that exist in repository and are modified) and "Index" (staged modifications) and save them to __your local repository__ and undo the local modifications.
+   * Stashes are not collaborative and not shareable.
+   * Create a stash
+      `git stash`
+   * Restore changes from a stash:
+      * And delete the stash
+         `git stash pop`
+      * And keep the stash
+         `git stash apply`
+   * Display all stashes in repository
+      `git stash list`
+   * Display meta information about all stashes in repository
+      `git stash show`
 * Branches
    * Notes:
       * This is where the fun starts.